One member shares their experience of BCG and why they decided to become a member of the co-op.

 We are proud to be the first co-operative gym in the UK.
-We believe that our not-for-profit multi-stakeholder co-operative model (meaning coaches and gym users work together to create a space that improves their health and wellbeing) has so much potential for working against the cynical business practices of big gyms, and for getting more people enjoying their strength and fitness, and feeling better.
+We believe that our not-for-profit multi-stakeholder co-operative model (meaning coaches and gym users work together to create a space that improves their health and wellbeing) has so much potential for working against the cynical business practices of big gyms, and for getting more people fitter, stronger, and feeling better.
+Join us!

 We are looking for another self-employed strength coach!

 Anyone who trains with us is welcome to become a member of our co-operative and help us make our dream gym.
 If you’re not sure if membership is for you, Rachel Hahn has written an article describing her experience of joining.